 Lost streams, shifting baselines and restoration targets

-By combining an estimate for the locations and extents of lost streams with information on barriers to fish passage in Lower Fraser Streams we can estimate the proportion of historical salmon habitat that remains accessible.
-The inclusion of lost streams in this estimate is important in informing our understanding of remaining habitat as it guards against shifting baselines and can help inform targets for restoration.
-The rest of my research will focus on quantifying the benefits of removing fish barriers and assessing the quality of what freshwater habitats that remain.
-By explicitly considering the costs and benefits of restoring access past each known barrier we can map a way forward towards restoring these historically productive ecosystems in a way that is economically efficient and ecologically valuable.
+By combining an estimate for the locations and extent of lost streams with information on barriers to fish passage in Lower Fraser Streams we can estimate the proportion of historical salmon habitat that remains accessible.
+The inclusion of lost streams in this estimate is important to inform our understanding of remaining habitat, as it guards against shifting baselines and can help inform targets for restoration.
+The rest of my research will focus on quantifying the benefits of removing fish barriers and assessing the quality of the freshwater habitats that remain.
+By explicitly considering the costs and benefits of restoring access past each known barrier, we can map a way towards restoring these historically productive ecosystems in a way that is economically efficient and ecologically valuable.

 By combining the historical perspective with modern systematic planning ideas, my research helps to illustrate what once was, and will support the efforts of Raincoast and others to protect and restore freshwater habitats throughout the Lower Fraser into the future.

 I look forward to updating you as this work progresses.

 - Proctor, S. 1978.
 Vancouver’s old streams.
 Journal of the Vancouver Aquarium 3(1): 1-32. ↩

 - Precision Identification Biological Consultants.
 1997.
 Wild, threatened, endangered, and lost streams of the Lower Fraser Valley summary report 1997.
 Prepared for Fraser River Action Plan, Fisheries and Oceans Canada.
 Vancouver BC. ↩